-Mr. Pettis is the co-owner of Tradewinds International Inc., a small lumber distributor and wholesaler that has been in business for almost 30 years.
+Don Pettis is the co-owner of Tradewinds International Inc., a small lumber distributor and wholesaler that has been in business for almost 30 years.
 The company concentrates on specialty high grade woods destined for the window, door, flooring, staircase and molding markets.
 In addition to sitting in what was once the furniture capital of the world, the company provides jobs in a place that has had high level of unemployment since the recession.

-Tradewinds International is just one of hundreds of small and medium-sized businesses that rely on EXIM Bank to compete abroad while keeping about 1.2 million jobs in the U.S. Mr. Pettis’s company exports up to 95% of its lumber overseas, mainly to Europe, the Middle East and the Far East.
-Of those sales, Tradewinds relies on EXIM Bank to assist in just 5% of its transactions, but for a small business that makes a big difference.
+Tradewinds International looked to EXIM for help; they found it with the agency's receivable insurance.
+Many of the company’s sales wouldn’t have been made otherwise as the insurance allows the company to extend credit to its buyers while being protected against nonpayment.Tradewinds International is just one of hundreds of small and medium-sized businesses that rely on EXIM Bank to compete abroad while keeping about 1.2 million jobs in the U.S. Mr. Pettis’s company exports up to 95% of its lumber overseas, mainly to Europe, the Middle East and the Far East.
+Of those sales, Tradewinds relies on EXIM to assist in just five percent of its transactions, but for a small business that makes a big difference.

 EXIM has supported nearly $1.5 million of Tradewinds exports since 2014.